MeryemMaftouh/requirement-analysis/README.md

 - **Cost and Time Estimation:** Helps accurately estimate resources, time, and costs.
 - **Quality Assurance:** Ensures the final product meets specified requirements and stakeholder expectations.

+## Why is Requirement Analysis Important?

+Requirement Analysis is essential in the Software Development Life Cycle (SDLC) because it ensures that software development is efficient, accurate, and aligned with stakeholder needs.
+Here are some key reasons why it is critical:

+1. **Clarity and Understanding:** It helps all stakeholders, including users, clients, and developers, clearly understand what the software should do, reducing ambiguity and miscommunication.

+2. **Scope Definition:** Requirement Analysis defines the project scope clearly, which prevents scope creep and ensures the team focuses on agreed-upon functionalities.

+3. **Basis for Design and Development:** By providing detailed and structured requirements, it serves as a foundation for designing, developing, and testing the system effectively.

+4. **Cost and Time Estimation:** Accurate requirements allow for better estimation of project resources, time, and cost, helping to avoid delays and budget overruns.

+5. **Quality Assurance:** Clearly defined requirements ensure that the final product meets expectations and quality standards, increasing stakeholder satisfaction.